-- 1. Historic Preservation Project.
-For this type of Project, regardless of request for points under this section, Applicant must submit at Application: - a.
-Evidence that the review described by Section 106 of the National Historic Preservation Act has been completed for the Project. - b.
+- 1. All Historic Preservation Projects, regardless of request for points under this section, must submit the following documentation at Application: - a.
+Evidence that the review described by Section 106 of the National Historic Preservation Act has been completed for the Project.

+- b.
 Letters from the Certified Local Government or State Historic Preservation Office (SHPO) indicating No Adverse Effect or that the Adverse Effect is mitigated, as required by Section 106 of the National Historic Preservation Act. - c.
-Evidence that the Project: 1) consists of one (1) or more structures individually listed in the National Register of Historic Places as evidenced by a letter from the National Parks Service, SHPO or Tribal equivalent thereof; or 2) consists of one (1) or more structures certified by the National Parks Service, SHPO Office, or certified local government as contributing to a Register District (a Register District is a designated area listed in the National Register or listed under state statute or local ordinance as substantially meeting the requirements for listing of districts in the National Register); or 3) the Project located within an area that has been zoned as an historic area as evidenced by a copy of the municipal zoning ordinance that was adopted on or before the Application Deadline and a letter from the local municipality indicating that the design will meet the requirements outlined in the zoning ordinance.
+Evidence that the Project: 1) consists of one (1) or more structures individually listed in the National Register of Historic Places as evidenced by a letter from the National Parks Service, SHPO or Tribal equivalent thereof; or 2) consists of one (1) or more structures certified by the National Parks Service, SHPO Office, or certified local government as contributing to a Register District (a Register District is a designated area listed in the National Register or listed under state statute or local ordinance as substantially meeting the requirements for listing of districts in the National Register.